wehs7661/ensemble_md/docs/simulations.rst

       exchanges only occur in the end states, then one could have :math:`λ` values like :code:`0.0 0.3 0.7 1.0 0.0 0.3 ...`.
 Notably, unlike
       the parameters :code:`gro` and :code:`top`, only one MDP file can be specified for the parameter :code:`mdp`.
 If you wish to use different parameters for different replicas, please use the parameter :code:`mdp_args`.
+  - :code:`working_dir`: (Optional, Default: :code:`os.getcwd()`)
+      The working directory where the REXEE simulation will be performed.
+If not specified, the current working directory will be used.
   - :code:`modify_coords`: (Optional, Default: :code:`None`)
       The name of the Python module (without including the :code:`.py` extension) for modifying the output coordinates of the swapping replicas before the coordinate exchange, which is generally required in REXEE simulations for multiple serial mutations.